bdeckard92/dupUT/02-Lesson-Plans/13-ORM/README.md

 * Creating models in Sequelize and syncing them to a MySQL database
 * Building API endpoints and returning JSON data to the client
 * Testing GET, POST, PUT, and DELETE routes using Insomnia Core
-* Implementing logic in route handlers to to execute CRUD operations
+* Implementing logic in route handlers to execute CRUD operations

 ## Heads-Up

-* Next week you will divide students into groups for their second project.
+Next week you will divide students into groups for their second project.
 Groups of three are ideal.
 Create one or two groups of four if the class cannot be divided by three.
 Structure groups so that their team members consist of students all at the same skill level.

-* Next week you will review Handlebars, a template engine, as well as authentication.
+Next week you will review Handlebars, a template engine, as well as authentication.

 ## Resources